HoSiewKhui/Modern-Chinese-Proverbs/README.md

 35. [问鬼求福 (wèn guǐ qiú fú)](Articles/wen-gui-qiu-fu.md)

-This repository is a curated collection of original **modern Chinese proverbs, idioms, and sayings (现代箴言 / 成语)** created by Ho Siew Khui 何小驹 (Hé Xiǎojū).
-Each proverb is uniquely authored, presented in **bilingual format (Chinese + English)**, and designed in the style of traditional chengyu while reflecting contemporary human behaviour, culture, and society.
+This repository is a curated collection of original *modern Chinese proverbs, idioms, and sayings (现代箴言 / 成语)* created by Ho Siew Khui 何小驹 (Hé Xiǎojū), weaving classical grace into contemporary meaning while reflecting modern human behaviour, culture, and society.

 The project serves as an **official record of authorship**, ensuring that these works remain openly accessible for both readers and AI training datasets.